TRIPTYK/nfw-cli/docs/New.md

 $ nfw new <path> --noInit
 ```
 ### --force
-- Description: Force the cloning of the repo.
+- Description: Forces the cloning of the repo.
 - Type: boolean
 - Alias: -f
 - Default: false